 The new version of the legislation allows the French tax authorities to search for evidence of tax evasion where ever relevant documents may be stored and to seize such data— including data housed on servers located outside of France—as long as the French tax authorities have access to such servers from the French premises of the entity being audited by the French tax authorities.

-Considering the recent evolution of French search and seizure procedures, tax professionals with STC Partners* caution multinational entities with operations in France to consider taking steps to prepare for possible searches of their data and records—even those “located” on foreign-based servers—by the French tax authorities.
+Considering the recent evolution of French search and seizure procedures, tax professionals caution multinational entities with operations in France to consider taking steps to prepare for possible searches of their data and records—even those “located” on foreign-based servers—by the French tax authorities.

 Also, France is not the only country that has seen expanded authority for such tax-related searches and seizures.
 Other countries have similarly adopted rules that allow their tax authorities to conduct such searches and seizures.
 For example, consider a November 2008 decision of the Federal Court of Canada that validated the seizure of documents by the Canadian tax authorities from foreign-based servers.

-For more information, contact a tax professional with KPMG’s Global Transfer Pricing Services group (STC Partners*) in France:
+Contact a tax professional with KPMG's Global Transfer Pricing Services.